Tama N | sinato

 Up to the point that we can no longer properly call them ‘rooms’, a series of spaces is created according to differences in size and brightness.
-Each space is endowed with a distinct character to suite a lifestyle in which the inhabitants can choose a space corresponding to their task or mood.
+Each space is endowed with a distinct character to suit a lifestyle in which the inhabitants can choose a space corresponding to their task or mood.

-As well, the entrance area, which was previously a small and dark space, is extended; its lowered floor stretched sideways connecting with the window in the adjacent living space to north side where it draws in light.
+As well, the entrance area, which was previously a small and dark space, is extended; its lowered floor stretched sideways connecting with the window in the adjacent living space to the north side where it draws in light.

 One is able to see the foliage of the trees outside from the entrance area, allowing the entry space to not seem so separated from the exterior environment.